thejonathanlong/SimpleSignupForm/README.md

 * A ProfileService was implemented to fake a request being made to create the profile.
 This service delays for 2 seconds and then randomly will throw an error for the app to handle.
 Errors are presented as errors informing the user to try again.
 * TextField validation was handled for each Text Field.
 The password, email, and website were implemented as required fields and will display an error if left blank.
 Emails were validated with a loose regex.
+* Unit tests have been implemented for some functionality.
+Test files sit next to the file they are testing.

 ## What Next?